 With Emex, you can identify emerging trends, with either out-of-the-box setups or a more customized approach.
 Their team offers emissions expert support whenever needed.

 Cority seeks to centralize the need to track emissions management in one place.
 Its suite of solutions includes:

 Rather than only focusing on air emissions as its principal area of expertise, Cority aims to cover more ground with its suite of environmental solutions.
-As far as air emissions go, Cority focuses on features like compliance management, air emissions inventory, toxic release reporting, and GHG emissions reporting.
+Regarding air emissions, Cority focuses on features like compliance management, air emissions inventory, toxic release reporting, and GHG emissions reporting.

 FigBytes aims to simplify climate accounting by combining climate accounting tools, benchmarking, financial data calculations, and reporting to enable businesses to reach their net zero targets faster.

 For instance, its reporting dashboard comes preloaded with accessible templates and frameworks designed to streamline your emissions initiatives.
 Moreover, it automates specific reporting, including GRI reporting, CDP, and SASB.

 It also offers useful features like automated infographics and integrates well with Microsoft Teams.
 FigBytes is built to help you capture and manage carbon credits while you identify cost-reduction opportunities.